-Let us remark that the theorem above can be generalized to the case where $\ell=3$.
-The first and last statements are valid without any change; however, the second statement can be improved as follows: ``If $s=t$, then $9 \mid \varphi(N)$".
-For the first and second statements for $\ell=3$, see \cite[Theorem 1.4 and Proposition 5.5]{Yoo15a}.
-For the last statement for $\ell=3$, see the proof in \textsection \ref{sec:proofs}.
-It is valid for $\ell=3$ without any change as well.
+First, Ribet provided some necessary conditions for admissibility: see Theorem \ref{thm:admnec}.
+A complete proof of it is already published: see \cite[Theorem 2.6 (ii)]{BD1}.
+Let us remark that it can be generalized to the case where $\ell=3$.
+The first and last statements are valid without any change; however, the second statement can be improved as follows: ``If $s=t$, then $9 \mid \varphi(N)$''.
+For the proof of the first and second statements for $\ell=3$, see \cite[Theorem 1.4 and Proposition 5.5]{Yoo15a}.
+For the proof of the last statement for $\ell=3$, see the proof of \cite[Theorem 2.6(ii)(a)]{BD1}, which is valid without any change. \vv